Siteimprove/CMS-plugin-Sitefinity/README.md

 # Siteimprove

 The Siteimprove CMS Plugin bridges the gap between Progress Sitefinity CMS and the Siteimprove Intelligence Platform.
-You are able to put your Siteimprove results to use where they are most valuable – during your content creation and editing process as well as during any operation in the CMS backend pages.
+You are able to put your Siteimprove results to use where they are most valuable â€“ during your content creation and editing process as well as during any operation in the CMS backend pages.

 ## Installation

 ### Getting Started
-The project is available in the NuGet gallery.
-You can click on [https://www.nuget.org/packages/Siteimprove.Integration.Sitefinity](https://www.nuget.org/packages/Siteimprove.Integration.Sitefinity) to check if there is a version of the package that matches your Sitefinity version.
-If there is a package version that is an exact match with yours, you can install the Siteimprove plugin via NuGet and skip the installation steps below.

-If you Sitefinity version is different, please go through the following installation steps to prepare a build that matches your specific Sitefinity version.

-### Clone the repo
 - Clone the repository using the command `git clone https://github.com/Siteimprove/CMS-plugin-Sitefinity.git` and checkout the `master` branch.

 ### Build the Project